Resources

 EU AI Act — Key Dates

 The EU AI Act is the world's first comprehensive AI regulation.
-The European Parliament and Council have aligned on the Digital Omnibus extension, pushing high-risk AI system obligations to fixed future dates.
-Trilogue negotiations are expected to conclude in May 2026, after which the extended timeline becomes law.
+On June 29, 2026, the Council of the EU gave final green light to the Digital Omnibus on AI, formally postponing high-risk AI system obligations to fixed extended deadlines.
+The amended timeline is now law.

 DateMilestoneStatus

-Aug 2, 2025GPAI model obligations effective; governance provisions applyPassed
+Aug 2, 2025GPAI model obligations and governance provisions effectiveIn force

-Dec 2, 2027High-risk AI systems obligations — standalone systems (Digital Omnibus)Agreed
+Dec 2, 2027High-risk AI obligations — standalone systems (Annex III)Upcoming

-Aug 2, 2028High-risk AI systems — embedded in regulated products (Digital Omnibus)Agreed
+Aug 2, 2028High-risk AI obligations — AI embedded in regulated products (Annex I)Upcoming

 The Insurance Signal